grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

-As one of the last topics of the core TDD techniques that do not require us to delve into the object oriented world, I’d like to show you triangulation.
+As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I’d like to show you triangulation.

 Triangulation is often described as the most conservative of three